California in the American Civil War: Reaction to the outbreak of war in California

 At the outbreak of the Civil War, Southern California secession seemed possible; the populace was largely in favor of it, militias with secessionist sympathies had been formed, and Bear Flags, the banner of the Bear Flag Revolt, had been flown for several months by secessionists in Los Angeles and San Bernardino counties.
 Two of the Bear Flags were described as "...(4 x 6 feet) with a dark blue field with a single white.
 The star the scenery appears to represent the foot-hills of our State, and a pine and Manzanita tree appear.
 An enormous grizzly is the principal-feature of in the painting," and "a deep red flag with a black bear painted on it," and saw no other flag with them.
 There were no stripes or stars (just) covered with red..."
 In April two bear flags flew from the Sacramento and San Jose fire stations; they both bore a single star with a grizzly bear.
 After word of the Battle of Fort Sumter reached California, there were public demonstrations by secessionists.
 However secession quickly became impossible when three companies of Federal cavalry were moved from Fort Mojave and Fort Tejon to Camp Fitzgerald in Los Angeles in May and June 1861.
-On may 24 a large mob of secessionist in San Francisco planned to sack the pro-union newspapers Democrat and Anteiger.
+On May 24 a large mob of secessionist in San Francisco planned to sack the pro-union newspapers Democrat and Anzeiger.
 Soon the local police and militia were called up to stop the violence, they were both armed with rifles and stationed out front of the offices.
 Around 10 o'clock the mob started "hooting and yelling," and walked angrily towards the offices.
 The troops and police were ordered to charge and clear the streets which they did, making the mob retreat with no casualties and stopping any further threats of violence.